Those of us who are frugal know deep in our bones that there are things we would never, ever pay for.

 But most frugal people are way too tight-fisted to get soaked by paying high fees for something they can cheaply do themselves.

-This might be the most painful item on our list, especially for those of us who would rather spend a day with a dog than 24 hours with most of humans.
+This might be the most painful item on our list, especially for those of us who would rather spend a day with a dog than with most humans.
 (Did I really say that out loud?)